evanacox/honors-forum-project/docs/_design/01_architecture.md

 - [constant_pool.cc](https://github.com/evanacox/honors-forum-project/blob/master/compiler/src/core/backend/constant_pool.cc): `ConstantPool`
   - Handles global constants, types, other global data outside of functions.
 Performs loads/codegen as needed to access **global** variables and other global data.
-It also handles creating constants, and generating correct code to evaluate constants at the IR level
+It also handles creating constants, and generating correct code to evaluate constants (the compiler term is "constant folding") at the IR level, since constant expressions in LLVM's world are handled in a very different way than standard IR is handled.
+    Note that this module does not do much constant folding on its own: a lot is handled directly by the `llvm::IRBuilder<>` as instructions are emitted.
+This class only handles creating constant values for initializing globals and other module-scoped data (e.g it handles string literals, `const` values, things like that).

 - [builtins.cc](https://github.com/evanacox/honors-forum-project/blob/master/compiler/src/core/backend/builtins.cc): Builtin Generators
   - While this isn't a *class*, its a small codegen module that handles generating code for builtins, and enables actually calling them (since the implementation of them is effectively magic).
+Whenever the `CodeGenerator` encounters a call to an intrinsic, it will tell this module and let this module handle generating the "call."

-    Some builtins are implemented as weak symbols in the IR itself, some are runtime library features, etc.
-    It's the job of this module to keep up with that.
+    Some builtins are implemented as weak symbols in the IR itself, some are runtime library features, some are implemented through special in-line IR generation, etc. It's the job of this module to keep up with that.

 After the `CodeGenerator` class has finished operating on a module, that module is guaranteed to be **correct**, but not optimized.
 Optimization (or lack thereof) is handled later.